MACANNAdev/PP1/README.md

 ### Testing User Stories from User Experience (UX) Section

--

  1. I want to learn what the website contains, whether I like it or not and the if its what I am looking for.

-         1.The nav bar shows the available pages with names that clearly portray their contents
+    1. The nav bar shows the available pages with names that clearly portray their contents

-         2.The hero image shows a mushroom growing ina pleasant landscape which lets the user know they are on a site that is about mushrooms.
+    2. The hero image shows a mushroom growing ina pleasant landscape which lets the user know they are on a site that is about mushrooms.

-    2.I want to get to know the person who's business it is to know if I want to engage further.
+ 2. I want to get to know the person who's business it is to know if I want to engage further.

-        1. The profile image presents an image of the website owner that expresses her individuality and an aesthetic that they may find appealing
+    1. The profile image presents an image of the website owner that expresses her individuality and an aesthetic that they may find appealing.
-        2.

-        3.

--
+    2. The profile text gives the user some information about Elinas expertise and personality.

+    3. I want to validate their capabilities by assessing there social media presence.

+       1.The social media footer contains links to social media presence

+4. I want to know what is being uniquely offered here.

+     1. The profile text outlines Elina's unique backround which is a mixture of a love of science and being in nature.

+    2. The events page outlines the various ways in which Elina can be of service to people.

+5. I want to contact the owner to learn more and connect.

+    1. The social media links allow users to follow her on their platforms.

+    2. The form on the contact page provides a means for users to connect with her

 ### Further Testing

-### Known Bugs

--
+ 1. Contact form

+      1. Press submit when text fields are blank, wich results in a pop requesting that the field be filed.

+      2. Type text that is not an email address into email text box and the pop up returns requesting that the field  be filed.

+      3. Fill out the form, submit and then I am guided to a thank you page.

+ 2. Social media links

+    1. When the links are clicked on each page they bring the user to the appropriate site.

 ## Deployment

+To deploy a website on GitHub Pages, follow these steps:

+   1. Go to the repository page

+    2. Click on settings icon in the top of the page

+   3. Find "GitHub Pages" section

+    4. Click on the "Source" dropdown menu

+    5. Select "master branch" option

+    6. A green success message should appear in the "GitHub Pages" section with the link to the live preview of the project.

 ### GitHub Pages